When people refer to themselves as “single,” their voice drops a little.

-That is correct, the serial live-in relationship addict that I am, thinks it’s okay — sometimes even better — to be single.
+That is correct, the serial relationship addict that I am thinks it’s okay — sometimes even better — to be single.
 Before you say I don’t get to call myself an authority on the merits of singlehood, please take note of my credentials:

 I’ve lived without financial stability all my life — I’m quite good at it — therefore I’m not afraid enough of poverty to be in a relationship for anything less than planet-jostling, mutual take-me-I’m-yours love.
-You think it’s easy giving up the bulls-waiting-in-the-pen fringe benefits that go along with being single?
-Nothing scatters all those burly “friends” — who jump to work on a woman friend’s car or put up a shelf or write a lawyer’s letter on her behalf — faster than when she gets into a relationship with someone other than them.
+You think it’s easy giving up the fringe benefits provided by “bulls waiting in the pen” while you’re single?
+Nothing scatters all those burly friends — who jump to work on a woman’s car or put up a shelf or write a lawyer’s letter on her behalf — faster than when she gets into a relationship with someone other than them.